-A close friend or family member moving away, a divorce or breakup, losing a job, as well as a number of other life experiences can cause feelings of grief or loss.
-Coping with it is one of the most stressful and difficult things we have to deal with in life, but it is an experience everyone can relate to.
-It can be reassuring to know that you aren’t the only one going through it.
+A close friend or family member moving away, a divorce or breakup, loss of a job, as well as a number of other life experiences can cause feelings of grief or loss.
+Coping with loss is one of the most stressful and difficult things we have to deal with in life, but it is an experience everyone can relate to.

-The five stages of grief: denial, anger, bargaining, depression, and acceptance are the normal, common emotions we go through.
-They were identified by psychiatrist Elisabeth Kübler-Ross in 1969.
+The five stages of grief—denial, anger, bargaining, depression, and acceptance—are related to the common emotions we go through when we experience loss.
+This grief model was identified by psychiatrist Elisabeth Kübler-Ross in 1969.

 However, because everyone is different, there is no “standard” way to react to grief and loss.

 Some people will wear their emotions on their sleeves and be outwardly emotional.
 Others will experience their grief more internally, and may not cry.
 You should try not to judge how a person experiences grief, as each person will experience it differently.